Bribie Island research facility

 Scientific equipment and specialised vessels

-- Wide range of scientific equipment for carrying out biological research eg., centrifuges, autoclaves, fume cupboards, PCR machines, ultra-low temperature freezers.
+- Wide range of scientific equipment for conducting biological research e.g. centrifuges, autoclaves, fume cupboards, PCR machines and ultra-low temperature freezers.

 - Electrofishing vessels and associated apparatus.